90-Minute Volleyball Practice Plan

 2. Team #2 will pass the ball back to the serving team based on the type of pass you call out.
 I.e., forearm pass, overhead pass, one-handed pass, underhand pass, or platform pass.

 3. Teams will then switch roles.
-Team #2 will become servers and Team #1 will become the passers.
+Team #2 will become the servers, and Team #1 will become the passers.

 Part 4 - 10 Serves (15 Min)